codeddraig/ffau/README.md

 The JavaScript library which handles DOM transversals and event handling with far more grace and ease than pure JavaScript.
 It is also a requirement for other libraries used in this project.

 ### Blockly by Google (https://github.com/google/blockly)
 A magic library which you may have heard of by now.
-It creates the whole drag-and-drop block system (excluding the reverse-coding system), which is the basis for this entire system!
+It creates the whole drag-and-drop block framework (excluding the reverse-coding API), which is the basis for this entire library!

 ### Magic.css by Pal Kerecsenyi (https://github.com/palkerecsenyi/magic)
 CSS library for everything but the editor itself.
 Developed by one of our own team!